QR Generator

 created_at timestamp with time zone not null default now(),

-user_id uuid not null,
+user_id uuid null,

 url text not null,